 - Sour Cream: Use full-fat sour cream in this cookie batter.
 Full-fat plain Greek yogurt works as well, but you’ll get the most tender texture from sour cream.

 - Cocoa Powder: You can use either natural-style or dutch-process cocoa powder in the icing.
 It doesn’t matter since there is no leavening occurring.
-(Here’s the difference between the two.)
+(Here’s more on Dutch processed vs natural cocoa powder.)
 I prefer dutch-process or a darker cocoa like Hershey’s Special Dark.

 - Recipe reprinted in partnership with ATK from The Perfect Cookie